Robbbo-T/Ampel360XWLRGA/README.md

    - Use platforms like GitHub to track changes, issues, and milestones.

 2. **Submissions and Publications:**
-   - Track submissions to scientific forums such as ArXiv, IEEE, NeurIPS, and OpenAI.
+   - Track submissions to scientific forums such as arXiv, IEEE, NeurIPS, and OpenAI.
    - Monitor the status of discussions on Quantum AI, AGI Governance, and Aerospace Digital Twin applications.

 3. **Industry and Institutional Communication:**